Triathlon

 A Paralympic Sport

-Para-Triathlon will be making its Paralympic debut at the Tokyo 2020 Games.
-Find out about who has been selected for ParalympicsGB.
+Did you know? … Para-Triathlon made its Paralympic debut at the Tokyo 2020 Games.

 “Whether you’re thinking of the Paralympic Games or simply want to become a bit more active, triathlon can be the sport to get you there.
 With plenty of opportunities to get involved, you might just be a swim, bike and run away from where you want to be.”